Control Burn Guidelines

 If you would like to obtain a Fire Report from our Fire Marshal’s Office, please complete the online Fire Report Request.
 There is a $10.00 administrative fee for each Fire Report requested.

-If you, a neighbor, or family members are without smoke detectors in your home and are a Franklin County, Virginia resident who owns and lives in the home as your primary residence, complete the Smoke Detector Installation Form.
+If you, a neighbor, or family members are without smoke detectors in your home and are a Franklin County, Virginia resident, complete the Smoke Detector Installation Form.

 Smoke detectors can save lives!